Computational-Plant-Science/3D_model_traits_demo/README.md

 We suggest to run the pipeline inside a docker container,

 The Docker container allows you to package up your application(s) and deliver them to the cloud without any dependencies.

-The Docker containercontainer is a portable computing environment.
+It is a portable computing environment.
 It contains everything an application needs to run, from binaries to dependencies to configuration files.

 There are two ways to run the pipeline inside a docker container,